TudorCTC/PaintManager/README.md

 In order to deploy the CLI it was enough to export the project as a JAR with the CLI program as the main entry point.

 Deploying the GUI app was more difficult because of the project depending on external JavaFX libraries.
 I ran into some issues with IDE specific tools for exporting JavaFX projects, but after numerous attempts to package the app cleanly, I figured that making the app run on other computers is the most important aspect.
-Therefore, I just added a copy of the JavaFX 15 SDK to the repository and wrote a script to eecute the full command required to run the app.
+Therefore, I just added a copy of the JavaFX 15 SDK to the repository and wrote a script to execute the full command required to run the app.
 While I believe this is not the cleanest method, it was the one that allowed me to ensure the project can be run on other machines.

 Total time taken: 3 hours and 30 minutes for everything up until deployment.

 ## Documentation

 I also wrote documentation for almost all the classes and their methods and left comments wherever I considered they were necessary.
-I admit that some of the methods are quite simple and explanatory just by their method signature, but I think that documentation never hurts.
+I admit that some of the methods are quite simple and self-explanatory just by their method signature, but I think that documentation never hurts.

 # Possible improvements

 If I had more time to work on the project, there are a few improvements that could be made:

-  * Add extra functionality to the PaintManager and Room classes: ability to select a color when painting, support for different shaped rooms.
+  * Add extra functionality to the PaintManager and Room classes: ability to select a color when painting, support for different shaped rooms and windows, doors etc.
   * Refine and improve the GUI: for example, if we were to implement a paint color, it would be interesting if the color shade got more and more intense the more layers of paint are added.
   * Further testing - not just unit testing, but ensuring the project works on multiple platforms etc.
   * Finding a better packaging solution for the GUI.